moondg/sweet/README.md

 ## Setup

 1. Install [VSCode](https://code.visualstudio.com/).
-2. In File Explorer, double-click the `sweet.code-workspace` file to open it.
+2. In File Explorer, double-click the `OPEN.code-workspace` file to open it.
 3. Install the recommended extensions.
    *(Wait for the popup in the lower-right corner prompting you to install them.)*
 4. Install Python 3.9 or later. *(Not covered here; I'm using 3.13.3)*